Up to 50% off sofas & mattresses — limited‑time deals.

 • Place it on the floor next to the rug or wood tone.

-• View it from standing height and from the seating position.
+• Check it from standing height and again from your normal seating position.

 Step 3: Check it under three lighting conditions